2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 Here is one of Disney’s renderings for the new hotel.

 Like most new builds, something must be lost to accommodate the gains.
-Unfortunately, the scenic walkway between the Grand Floridian and Polynesian closed.
+Unfortunately, the former scenic walkway between the Grand Floridian and Polynesian closed.

 Like most of our visits, we can tell that significant changes were made over the last 30 days.

 On our last few visits, we noticed a sign saying the walkway to the Grand Floridan was closed.
-Given the progress of the construction, it would be understandable if the walkway remained closed for some time.
+Given the construction progress, it would be understandable if the walkway remained closed for some time.
 The original walkway will likely be restored between the resorts after construction.
+In the meantime, you can take the monorail from the Polynesian to the Grand Floridian.
+Then, take a boat from the Grand Floridian to the Polynesian for the quickest return route.

-Below, we have more photos showing different perspectives of the construction over the last year.
+Below are more photos showing different perspectives of the construction over the last year.

 We saw significant changes toward the end of March as the first portion of the tower was erected.